NoahLE/Developer-Notes/content/raspberry-pi/raspian-lite.md

 Copy the `.pub` version of the key over to the server.
 You may need to create a `.ssh` folder and `authorized_keys` file.

+Alternatively, you can use the following command `ssh-copy-id -i ~/.ssh/THE-KEY USER@HOST`

+You can test the new key with the following command:
+`ssh -i ~/.ssh/THE-KEY USER@HOST`

 ```bash
 # Create the ssh folder if needed
 mkdir ~/.ssh